top of page

 • Research Destinations: Identify key places you want to visit.
 Popular spots include the Great Smoky Mountains, New Orleans, and the beaches of the Gulf Coast.

 • Consider Travel Time: While it’s tempting to pack in as many stops as possible, remember to allow for travel time.
-Long drives can be tiring, especially in an RV.
+Long drives can be tiring!

 • Check Road Restrictions: Some roads may have restrictions for larger vehicles.
 Make sure to check ahead to avoid any surprises.